HPCurtis/causalcovidcattle/README.md

 ```

 ### Generalised additive modelling
-The following plots are the result of using the MGCV package and associated methods to fit a additive model to avoid repetition not all of the code is not provided in detail here.
+The following plots are the result of using the MGCV package and associated methods to fit a additive model.
+To avoid repetition not all of the code is provided in detail here.
 See, the R directory within the repository for that.
 But much of it is just variation of the same general workflow.

 ```
-# Fit of genralied additive model smoother on timeseries data denoted s(t) using mgcv.
+# Fit of generalied additive model smoother on timeseries data denoted s(t) using mgcv.
 fitgam <- gam(TotalState ~ s(t), method = "REML", data = df_sapre)
 ```